 - Birds: The tree cultivation and maintenance work will be done outside the dates of the nesting period.

-We need to do the tree cultivation and maintenance work before spring, so that the work will be over before the birds' nesting period at the Parc.
+We needed to do the tree cultivation and maintenance work before spring, so the work would be over before the birds' nesting period at the Parc.